xlang-ai/Spider2-V/ACCOUNT_GUIDELINE.md

     "SNOW_INSTANCE_PWD": "your_instance_password"
 }
 ```
-4. Upload the benchmark data to your ServiceNow instance.
+4. Upload the benchmark data to your ServiceNow instance (this step may take some time).
 ```bash
 export SNOW_INSTANCE_URL="https://{your_instance_id}.service-now.com/"
 export SNOW_INSTANCE_UNAME="admin"